Чернильное царство!

 Selected inkwells from Leonid Belsky collection.

-My project: "The History of Ink Writing "
+"The History of Ink Writing" project

 "In an age of technology where e-mail, texting, and Twitter have become ubiquitous, handwriting are considered archaic and irrelevant by young people.
 Once-commonplace tools, inkwells become forgotten......"